mdbassit/Coloris/README.md

   // When disabled, it will strip the alpha value from the existing color value in all formats.
   alpha: true,

+  // Set to true to hide all the color picker widgets (spectrum, hue, ...) except the swatches.
+  swatchesOnly: false,

   // Focus the color value input when the color picker dialog is opened.
   focusInput: true,